Accounting: Configuration: Expenses

 Once entries are posted, one of two things will happen.

-If Payment By was set to Company, there will be no further action until the charge hits a card or bank, at which point it will be reconciled.
-This expense will be marked as Paid.
+If Paid By was set to Company, there will be no further action until the charge hits a card or bank, at which point it will be reconciled.
+This expense will be marked as Paid as well as show a green PAID banner in the top right corner.

-If Payment By was Employee (to Reimburse), the status will change to Posted and you'll have the option to Register Payment directly from the expense.
-The unpaid expense will also be listed under Expense Reports > TO PAY where you'll be able to register payment.
+If Paid By was Employee (to Reimburse), the status will change to Posted and you'll have the option to Register Payment directly from the expense.
+The unpaid expense will also be listed under Expense Reports > reports tO PAY where you'll be able to register payment.

 Re-Invoicing to Clients